vmware-tanzu/velero-plugin-for-vsphere/README.md

 Please refer to the Velero documentation for usage and additional restore options.

 ## Setting a default VolumeSnapshotLocation
-If you don't like to specify the VolumeSnapshotLocation at each backup command, you can do the following configuration.
+If you don't want to specify the VolumeSnapshotLocation for each backup command, follow these steps to set a default VolumeSnapshotLocation.
 1. Run `kubectl edit deployment/velero -n <velero-namespace>`
 2. Edit the `spec.template.spec.containers[*].args` field under the velero container as below.
     ```yaml